 It should go without saying that any “top X” article is subject to bias.
-I would expect the next person’s top 11 to be different that mine but hope that there would be plenty of overlap.
+I would expect the next person's top 8 to be different from mine but hope there would be plenty of overlap.

 That being said, I believe you'd be happy with these pedals if you're after the best phaser for your guitar or bass.

-Let’s talk about each in greater detail and discuss why they’ve made this list of the top 11 best synthesizer pedals for guitar and bass.
+Let's talk about each in greater detail and discuss why they've made this list of the top 8 best phaser pedals for guitar and bass.

 What Are Phaser Pedals & How Do They Work?